wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-manage-exchange-recipients/includes/10-summary.md

  -  Create a new e-mail address when a new employee joins a team.
  -  Add a new e-mail address for users when their organization starts a new marketing campaign.
  -  Create a new contact that's available throughout the organization.
- -  Create a a new public folder for shared collaboration.
+ -  Create a new public folder for shared collaboration.